Meet The Team

 Roshelle Porter

-In 2015, Roshelle attained her Master of Occupational Therapy degree with Dean's Honours following her previous studies, which included a Bachelor of Health Science (Nutrition) and a Master of International Public Health.
+Roshelle Porter is a Senior Occupational Therapist and Director of Spirited Connections.
+Roshelle completed her Master of Occupational Therapy with Dean's Honours in 2015, following a Bachelor of Health Science (Nutrition) and a Master of International Public Health.

 Angela Standley